A Girls Guide to Cars

 Is Your Car Ready For Summer Hiking Trips?

-Getting your car ready is the first step to a successful hiking trip.
+Prepping your car is the first step.

 Last year, I decided to get healthy and explore this beautiful country I live in.
 Hiking Glacier Park was top on my hiking trips list, but I knew I needed to prepare myself for a hike this big.
 I had no idea how many things needed to be done to prepare for the trip.
-And I had to get my car ready, too!
+And, I had to get my car ready, too!

 There is more that goes into it than just changing the oil.
 Your car is not just transportation, it’s also storage and it may be your refuge.
 So the need to think ahead to all the possibilities is a key step for preparing for those bucket list hikes.